Holiday inspiration currently loading...

 Your Accommodation near Camelford

-Continue your Cornish adventure along the coast, with a plethora of fascinating spots to discover: Boscastle, almost destroyed by flash flooding in 2004, but risen since and rebuilt with incredible skill.
-The story is a heartening one.
-Tintagel, inextricably linked with the legend of King Arthur, and whose twin cliffs are now actually linked by an impressive footbridge spanning the 58-metre drop.
-Port Isaac, one of the prettiest and most authentic fishing villages on the north coast, and location of TV’s Doc Martin.
-And Rock, from where you can take the short ferry-crossing to the village of Padstow, famous for its seafood, particularly that of one very famous resident celebrity chef.
+Today you will continue your Cornish adventure along the coast, with a plethora of fascinating spots to discover.
+For example, you may choose to visit Boscastle, almost destroyed by flash flooding in 2004, but risen since and rebuilt with incredible skill – the story is a heartening one.
+Or head to Tintagel, inextricably linked with the legend of King Arthur, and whose twin cliffs are now actually linked by an impressive footbridge spanning the 58-metre drop.
+There is also Port Isaac, one of the prettiest and most authentic fishing villages on the north coast, and location of TV’s Doc Martin.
+And finally Rock, from where you can take the short ferry-crossing to the village of Padstow, famous for its seafood, particularly that of one very famous resident celebrity chef.

 Take your time on the road today, meandering down the north coast, perhaps stopping in the surfers’ paradise of Newquay, or the seaside towns of Perranporth and Portreath.
 If you have time, the Lizard is an evocative spot, home to the UK mainland’s southernmost point and a fine precursor to your arrival in historic Penzance.